-There are a number of ways of getting flat field frames.
 I have found the twilight flat method to work well, at least for small chips on large telescopes, where the field of view is small.
 After the Sun sets, we take images of the twilight sky, which should be a reasonably uniform light source.
 But getting good twilight flats can be hard, particularly if a number of filters are involved.
-If you are waiting to observe, twilight sems to last too long- if you are trying to get good twilight flats, the sky seems to get dark too quickly, particularly is you have a number of different filters to get flats for!
+If you are waiting to observe, twilight seems to last too long- if you are trying to get good twilight flats, the sky seems to get dark too quickly, particularly if you have a number of different filters to get flats for!
 One good practice is to make a number of flat field exposures in each filter, moving the telescope between exposures.
 Then if stars appear in the frames, you can get rid of them by appropriately scaling and combining the images.
 To combine the images and remove the stars, we would use a median combine algorithm (discussed later).